TheNeitsab/EXIIITIA/README.md

 Contains the Arduino code `Charge_Indicator.ino` uploaded in the GEMMA located in the arm handling the battery level indicator operation.
 ### `Exiiitia`
 Contains the Arduino code `Exiiitia.ino` which is the original file imported in the arm, with a global C architecture, it is build around the original file provided by HACKberry and sligtly modified to fit our needs with some added specs such as vocal recognition module functions or inactivity check for servos.
 > Please note that even though this file is functional, it is quite old and might be a little bit tiring and hard to apprehend since everything is stored in this one and only file.
-See `My_Exiiitia` files for clearer options.
+See `My_Exiiitia` and `My_Exiiitia_CPP` files for clearer options.
 ### `LIB`
 Contains the library files that are used in following My_Exiitia Arduino codes.
 #### ExiiitiaLibV3 :
-This library is the one mananging the hand behavior for `My_Exiiitia_CPP.ino`.
+This library is the one managing the hand behavior for `My_Exiiitia_CPP.ino`.
 #### ExtiaCounter :
 This library is an homemade counters library using Arduino timer 1 since we've been facing some issues with interferences because of the use of LEDs, servos, softwareSerial etc...
 ### `My_Exiiitia`